Who Pays for Court-Appointed Help

 Notwithstanding subsection A of this section, if compensation by the estate is not feasible the court shall determine and pay reasonable compensation for services rendered by an investigator, accountant or lawyer appointed in a probate administration proceeding.

-A.R.S. § 14-3722(B)This ensures that necessary professional assistance is never withheld simply because an estate lacks liquid funds.
-Families navigating probate should understand that these costs reduce the amount ultimately distributed to heirs.
+A.R.S. § 14-3722(B)As a result, the court never withholds needed professional help just because an estate lacks liquid funds.
+These costs reduce the amount distributed to heirs.